Neural-Systems-at-UIO/QCAlign/docs/results.rst

      - All markers that fall outside of the atlas maps

 .. note::
-   Total no. of markers within the atlas maps = total - clear label
+   Total no. of markers within the atlas maps = Total - Clear label

 For the QC assessment of the section images the counts may be used to calculate (%) damage per region for each section and for all the sections combined.
 The damage here represents tissue damage, poor quality labelling and imaging defects.